 Writer/director Clio Barnard has established herself as one of the UK’s most distinctive cinematic voices.
 Her feature-length debut The Arbor, a documentary about the late Bradford playwright Andrea Dunbar, received huge critical success on its release in 2010 and numerous awards.
 Her sophomore feature The Selfish Giant, about two 13-year-old working-class friends in Bradford seeking their fortune, launched at Directors’ Fortnight in Cannes in 2013 and won the British Film of the Year at the London Critics Circle Film Awards along with a host of other festival awards.
 Her third feature, Dark River, starring Ruth Wilson, Mark Stanley and Sean Bean premiered at the 2017 Toronto International Film Festival gaining a special mention from the festival jury for the Platform Prize.

-ALI & AVA is produced by Clio Barnard’s long-term producer Tracy O’Riordan (Dark River, The Selfish Giant, Dream Horse) of Moonspun Films.
-The film is financed by BBC Films, BFI (awarding National Lottery funding) and Screen Yorkshire, with Altitude handling world sales and UK and Irish distribution.
-ALI & AVA was filmed on location in Bradford, supported by our filming partners Bradford Film Office.
+ALI & AVA is produced by Clio Barnard’s long-term producer Tracy O’Riordan (Dark River, The Selfish Giant, Dream Horse) of Moonspun Films for Altitude, with finance from BBC Films, BFI (awarding National Lottery funding) and Screen Yorkshire.

 What would happen if you took melodrama as a genre and applied it to a social-realist version of Bradford that’s based on real people?
 It’s an opportunity to think about what it means to be part of a community.
 There’s a lot of kindness, generosity and support in Bradford and I wanted to see that writ large on the big screen.

 Clio Barnard, writer / director: Ali & Ava